psobusiak/applover-pgf/paths/core/android.md

           - "Knows the uses of Snackbars and Dialogs, communicates them to the designers and implements them correctly"
           - "Builds simple custom views when deemed necessary"
           - "Has experience with any Firebase Services"
+          - "Knows the majority of lifecycle callbacks in the Android components used the most"
+          - "Understands the structure of Gradle build files and knows how to modify their basic parts"
+          - "Is familiar with basic DataBinding use-cases and implementations"
+          - "Understands the importance of ADB in developing Android applications"
         exampleCriteria:
           - criteria: "Knows a set of the most used 3rd-party libraries"
             examples: